Check out my other site, RPGreats, for honest RPG reviews!

 Oh, and most of the big "moral choices" have no far-reaching impact either, as we'll see momentarily.

 You can window-dress it all you want, but it's blatantly clear to me that this is just a sleazy way to earn a few more sales by shoehorning some cheap T&A and superficial political pandering into the game.
 This is especially evident because none of the game's characters have the slightest bit of depth beyond their sexuality, and completely ignores the fact that there's plenty of porn to be found on the internet for free.
 But oh, that's right, doing that will cause you to miss out on scoring that achievement on your gamer profile and proving you're a manly man to all of your twelve-year-old buddies on Xbox Live.
 Blech.
 Not to mention that, as I've also stated many times, buying video games to further your political views - especially leftist ones - is ineffective and stupid, because the overwhelming majority of your money is going right into the pockets of the rich conservatives who run the multi-billion dollar corporations Electronic Arts, Microsoft and Sony.
 I'm pretty sure Pepsico's board of directors gets a cut too for all those junk food products you bought to get discounts on DLC and merchandise, to say nothing of the companies that produced said merchandise, the owner of the factory that stamped out the disc you bought, the owner of the other factory that created the case said disc came in, the printing company that printed the case insert and manual, and the company that shipped copies of the game to the tax-dodging, minimum-wage-paying big box retail chain you bought it from.
 So for every "vote" you and yours have cast for equality by buying a big budget video game, its corporate stakeholders have probably bought at least three actual votes by financing the campaigns of an opposing conservative politician using the salaries you paid them.
-They, in turn, have gone in to pass massive tax breaks for themselves and their corporate backers without raising their employees' salaries a dime, kept minimum wages well below the poverty line, busted up unions, implemented 100+ hour working weeks, disenfranchised millions of voters and passed law after law taking away the dignity and freedoms of those you claim to support, all while feeding you a convenient narrative to let you pretend you're a fearless champion for the oppressed when the sad truth is that you're just an easy mark.
-Way to stick it to the man, progressives!
+They, in turn, have gone in to pass massive tax breaks for themselves and their corporate backers without raising their employees' salaries a dime, kept minimum wages well below the poverty line, busted up unions, implemented 100+ hour working weeks, disenfranchised millions of voters and passed law after law taking away the dignity and freedoms of those you claim to support, all while feeding you a convenient narrative to let you pretend you're a fearless champion for the oppressed when the sad truth is you're just an easy mark.
+Way to stick it to the man!
 Not that the overwhelming majority of the chuds who instantly stoop to vicious character assassination to defend a fucking video game actually care about any of the people their beloved gods billionaires exploit to profit off of; hell, they don't even give a shit about the games themselves most of the time, just skipping through all the cutscenes that 90% of the development time went into and GameFAQsing through what little gameplay there is in a weekend so they can get another platinum trophy for their profile and then sell it back to Gamestop before the trade value drops.
-Which just results in more mediocre games made by slave-wage workers that are padded out with junk missions and character interactions more stiff than an elementary school play, topped with superficial political pandering so these ghouls can pretend to be superheroes to impress their Facebook followers while they never do a damn thing that doesn't benefit only themselves and the billionaires they literally worship.
+Which just results in more mediocre games made by slave-wage workers that are padded out with junk missions and character interactions more stiff than an elementary school play, topped with superficial political pandering so these ghouls can pretend to be superheroes to impress their Facebook followers while they never do a damn thing that doesn't benefit only themselves and the preach-but-never-practice billionaires they love more than their own families.
 Self-feeding malignant narcissism at its fucking worst.

 But I digress.